simonbogutzky/RollerShutterFirmware-esp32/README.md

 ```
 Arduino IDE offers support for esp32.
 All you have to do is to go to File / Preferences, and on Additional Boards Manager URL add “https://dl.espressif.com/dl/package_esp32_index.json”.
 In Arduino IDE, Tools, setup the communication to board.
 I select: DOIT ESP32 DEVKIT V1.
 I use [ESP32Webserver](https://github.com/Pedroalbuquerque/ESP32WebServer) for this project.
 Do not forget to put the development board into firmware download mode before uploading your code.

-I use the SDD1306 library of [Adafruit](https://github.com/adafruit/Adafruit_SSD1306) for the programming.
+I use the SDD1306 library by [Adafruit](https://github.com/adafruit/Adafruit_SSD1306) for the programming.

+For the DHT I use the library by [Adafruit](https://github.com/adafruit/DHT-sensor-library).
+I add a timer to read the values of DHT only every 10 seconds.
+Unfortunetly the display is cleared every 10 seconds.
+How can I prevent a whole refresh???

 ### Example Usage